 10. Schedule Guilt Free Down Time

-At the same time as needing to make sure you do at least one productive thing each day, when we’re working from home (and running our entire lives from home) downtime can suddenly feel like the wrong thing when it’s actually a necessity.
+At the same time as needing to make sure you do at least one productive thing each day, when we’re working from home (and running most of our entire lives from home) downtime can suddenly feel like the wrong thing when it’s actually a necessity.
 So schedule time every day where your plan is actually to do ‘nothing’ productive.
 That way you can set a boundary where you can turn off work, homeschool, cooking, cleaning, exercising, etc. and just relax for a few without picking up a sense of guilt that you’re just ‘laying around.’